AR Navigation For Public Transit

 AR signage highlights Uptown and Downtown entrances before riders enter the station, helping them choose the correct entry point and avoid unnecessary platform changes.

-Navigate the Station with Confidence
+Navigate the station with confidence

 The app guides tourists step by step through the station, helping them reach the correct platform without deciphering lines, numbers, or color systems.